yast/yast-storage-ng/doc/boot-partition.md

 - provide a script to detect DASD type (FBA, DIAG...), is it allowed to create a partition table?

-## aarch64 (RPi 3)
+## aarch64 (Raspberry Pi 3)

 - see also fate #323484, bsc #1041475

 - RPi boots from sdcard, must have a msdos partition table

-- first, a firmware blob is read; this has to be on a dedicated vfat partition that must not be deleted, possibly this partition must be the first partition (check!)
+- first, a firmware blob is read; this has to be on a dedicated vfat partition that must not be deleted, this partition need not be the first partition

+- the partition type of this partition is fixed (0xc?)

 - this firmware then loads a bootloader (u-boot)

-- u-boot then does the typical UEFI boot proceedure (loading grub2, etc)
+- u-boot then does the typical UEFI boot procedure (loading grub2, etc)

+- EFI system partition (ESP) must be marked as active

-- this special RPi partition contains some firmware blob (file name?), u-boot, and a lot of RPi config files
+- the special RPi partition contains some firmware blob (file name?), u-boot, and a lot of RPi config files

-- installation can be via network or from usb-stick, selectable in u-boot (via menu)

-- this dedicated RPi partition could be treated very similar to PReP on ppc;
+- the special RPi partition could be treated very similar to PReP on ppc

-  apart from this, it's a typical UEFI setup (with separate EFI system partition) but with msdos partition table on the sdcard (there's not restriction for the usb disk)
+- apart from this, it's a typical UEFI setup (with separate ESP) but with msdos partition table on the sdcard (there's no restriction for the usb disk) and ESP must be marked as active

+- installation can be via network or from usb-stick, selectable in u-boot (somehow?)

 # Summary of discussion